Carol Walker – Foundation Governor

 I live in the parish of the Holy Name of Mary within the community of St Edward’s and my children attended the primary school there and Trinity Catholic College, so I am aware of the needs of the community which the college serves.
 I believe that support should be given to facilitate good emotional health and resilience to ensure all pupils achieve good outcomes to enable them to achieve in life.”

-Bernadette Rizzi-Allan – Foundation Governor
+Bernadette Rizzi-Allan – Board Appointed Governor

 Link Governor for Behaviour and Attitudes and Personal Development